churkin/testcafe-sublimetext/README.md

 ##How it works
 ###Initialization
 During initialization, the plugin detects browsers installed on your machine.
 The **TestRunner** plugin generates new items in the context menu for each installed browser.
-These items allows you to run tests in a selected browser.
+These items allow you to run tests in a selected browser.

 ![Editor context menu](./images/context-menu.png)